Living and Working in Juneau

 The best place to start is to attend SEAGLA or PFLAG events when they occur.
 Remember to keep coming back and checking our web calendar for updates.

-We have a local PFLAG chapter which has a Pride Chorus that is outstanding.
+We have a local PFLAG chapter which has a Pride Chorus.
 Juneau has numerous political, artisan and social groups in the community.
 You can find a listing and links to these organizations on the Alaska Links page.
 SEAGLA provides support, and social opportunities for persons who wish to meet like minded souls.

 Some people believe you can tell a lot about a town by its radio stations.
 We have 6 radio stations, and two and a half local TV stations.
 We have some of the best public TV and radio you could find anywhere.
 We now have 3 public radio stations on FM (KTOO - News and Talk Radio, KRNN- Rain Country Adult contemporary music, and KXLL- Excellent Radio alternative music)

 We have no Gay or Lesbian specific bars or night clubs.
 If you are interested in Juneau nightlife, you will find establishments that offer a mixed crowd.
-For example, the Triangle Club and Jaded are favorites, also people like the Barranof Hotel and sometimes The Rendezvous or the Viking.
+For example, the Triangle Club and the Imperial are favorites.
+The Rendezvous has been very supportive of our community for years.
 The Viking has dancing and a more late night crowd, but can also be "rowdy".
 If you want to go out but not necessarily to a bar scene try some of our local restaurants for relaxation.
-Silverbow Bagels and the Silverbow Backroom offer menus with diversity.
-The owners of the Silverbow Backroom have been very supportive of the local gay and lesbian community in Juneau.
-So please patronize their restaurant and bakery.
-There are other good choices for dining out such as El Sombrero Mexican Restaurant, very good consistent food served here, also for fine dining try the restaurants in the wharf and Pizza Ria Roma and Douglas Island Pub are also very popular Restaurants.
+Several local menus offer diversity.
+There are other good choices for dining out such as El Sombrero Mexican Restaurant, very good consistent food served here, also for fine dining try the restaurants such as Douglas Island Pub which is very popular Restaurant.
 To find a nice place to stay when visiting our town, see our visitors page.
-SEAGLA offers dances, movie nights, hikes, potlucks and other events at certain times during the year, see our calendar to find out more.
+SEAGLA offers dances, hikes, potlucks, drag shows and other events at certain times during the year, see our calendar to find out more.

 We are lucky to have a very friendly realtor in Juneau that can help you buy or sell a home.
 If you looking to move to or from Juneau, you might want to consider talking to our friend Mimi Rothchild she is knowledgeable about real estate offerings in Juneau.